llafuente/language-spec/preprocessor-and-metaprogramming.md

 Execute given command:
 * if exit code is 0: It will include its standard output in the current output
-* if exit code is not 0: It will stop compilation and display an error.
+* if exit code is not 0: It will stop compilation and display stderr and stdout as an error.

-This is only available in main program code.
-For security reasons it disallowed in libraries.
+*Constraints*

+1. It's only aviable at program code.
+Disallowed for packages.

-The output of the command won't be re-evaluated.
+2. The output of the command won't be re-evaluated.
+Any preprocessor or metaprogramming is disallowed.

 ## `#uid`